Though the health benefits of gyrating along with others have been well-documented,

 And thinking, of course,

-Is of great security.
+Is a great security.

 If your students stop thinking for a hot minute,